NORTHERN IRELAND – A CELTIC EXPERIENCE

 Day Ten: Farewell to Ireland & New Friendships

 As the morning light fills Dublin, it’s time to say goodbye to the Emerald Isle and the unforgettable journey we’ve shared.
-After checking out of the Carlton Airport Hotel, we make our way to Dublin Airport, where our adventure began just days ago.
+After checking out of our hotel, we make our way to Dublin Airport, where our adventure began just days ago.
 The memories of rugged coastlines, ancient castles, lively dinners, and breathtaking landscapes will stay with us long after we leave.

 With final goodbyes, hugs, and promises to stay in touch, we part ways—carrying with us not just souvenirs, but the friendships and experiences that have made this trip truly special.